Financial Aid

 Does Cornell offer merit aid or athletic scholarships?

 No. Cornell's (and all Ivy League institutions) financial aid is need-based.
 Cornell University offers financial aid solely on the basis of demonstrated financial need.
 We do not offer merit awards for academic, athletic, musical, or other talents.
 We do have selective programs, such as the Cornell Commitment programs, that recognize, reward, and encourage further development of a select group of students who exemplify Cornell's commitment to academic excellence, work and service, research and discovery, and leadership and learning, and in so doing, enrich their experience at Cornell and beyond.
 Cornell Engineering also has the Jacobs Scholars and the McMullen Scholars which recognize selected students for their potential as future engineers.
-All Cornell Engineering applicants are automatically considered for these programs.
-There is a need-based component offered with the programs.
+All Cornell Engineering applicants may be considered for these programs during the application review process.